-Solution: This error message is usually due the login for a particular email address originally being set up using either the Facebook or Google authentication method and then proceeding to set up a new login with a user name and password.
-Try logging in with either Google or Facebook and contact email@example.com if the problem persists.
+Solution: This error message is usually due the login for a particular email address originally being set up using either the Facebook or Google authentication method and then proceeding to set up a new login with a username and password.
+Try resetting your password and contact email@example.com if the problem persists.

 - Problem: I am not able to login and I do not receive an email when I hit the Reset Password button.